 The beginning of a relationship with a narcissist can be very deceptive; in most cases, a narcissistic relationship begins just like any other—with the standard phases of initial attraction, infatuation and eventually falling in love.

+What kind of person is ideal for a narcissist?
 There is no single “type” that a narcissist typically goes for, technically—there are no parallels to be drawn among the partners of narcissists as far as height, weight, eye color, race or any other physical or cultural characteristic.

 While there seems to be no “ideal” or “standard” mate/friend/spouse for a narcissist, there are certain similarities about the relationships.
 For example, the narcissist typically begins a new relationship with a “honeymoon” period, during which everything seems perfect, almost too good to be true.

 Living in a relationship with a narcissist can be anything from exciting and exhilarating to soul-sucking and traumatic.
 And it usually is one or the other—depending on what day it happens to be.
 You might compare it to a type of emotional rollercoaster.

 And a narcissist cannot exist without someone to adore, submit to his will, be available at his whim and willing to disparage herself to his benefit.
 His whole identity really depends on it—it’s called narcissistic supply.

 So what draws a person into this type of relationship and keeps her there?